vishnu-sp/GitQuick/README.md

 - System-level encryption
 - Requires macOS password to access
 - Automatic security updates from Apple
+- Credentials automatically loaded when running `gq` commands
 - Best for: Individual developers on macOS

-**SOPS** (For Teams)

-- Encrypted YAML files
-- Version control friendly
-- Team key management
-- Best for: Teams with existing SOPS setup

 **Environment Files** (Fallback)

-- Restricted permissions (600)
+- Stored in `~/.env.api-keys` with restricted permissions (600)
 - Local machine only
+- Requires manual sourcing in shell config
-- Best for: Development environments
+- Best for: Development environments or when Keychain is not available

+**Note:** SOPS is still supported as a fallback if you have existing SOPS setup, but it's no longer available in the interactive menu.

 ### What's Stored

-- Jira API token
-- Jira email and base URL
+- Jira API token, email, and base URL
 - AI provider API keys (OpenAI/Claude/Cursor)
+- All credentials automatically loaded when running `gq` commands

 ### Security Best Practices